murning/facing-the-music/README.md

 This work presents a starting point for further research in pursuit of a robust, end-to-end, data-driven solution to binaural sound source localisation.

-A simulation of the system at work is shown in the gif below

 <p align="center">
   <img src=./images/rotating.gif width="512" height="512">
 </p>